PHP array_search() Function

-This inbuilt function of PHP is used to search for a particular value in an array, and if the value is found then it returns its corresponding key.
-If there are more than one values then the key of first matching value will be returned.
+In this article, we will see how to search the specific value in an array & corresponding return the key using the array_search() function in PHP, & will also understand its implementation through the examples.
+The array_search() is an inbuilt function in PHP that is used to search for a particular value in an array, and if the value is found then it returns its corresponding key.
+If there are more than one values then the key of the first matching value will be returned.

 array_search($value, $array, strict_parameter)

-- $value (mandatory): Refers to the value that needs to be searched in the array.
+- $value: This is the mandatory field that refers to the value that needs to be searched in the array.

-- $array (mandatory): Refers to the original array, which needs to be searched.
+- $array: This is the mandatory field that refers to the original array, which needs to be searched.

-- strict_parameter (optional): Can be set to TRUE or FALSE, and refers to the strictness of search.
+- strict_parameter (optional): This is an optional field that can be set to TRUE or FALSE, and refers to the strictness of search.
 The default value of this parameter is FALSE.

-- If TRUE, then the function checks for identical elements, i.e., an integer 10 will be treated different from a string 10
+- If TRUE, then the function checks for identical elements, i.e., an integer 10 will be treated differently from a string 10.

 - If FALSE, strictness is not maintained.

-Return Value: As already mentioned, the function returns the key of the corresponding value that is passed.
-If not found then FALSE is returned and if there are more than one matches, then the first matched key is returned.
+Return Value: The function returns the key of the corresponding value that is passed.
+If not found then FALSE is returned and if there is more than one match, then the first matched key is returned.

-Below program illustrates the array_search() function in PHP:
+Example: The below program illustrates the array_search() function in PHP.

-In the below program, we will see how the function works when the strict_parameter is set to FALSE.
-Note that the data types of the array and to be searched element is different.
+Example: This example illustrates the working of function when the strict_parameter is set to FALSE.
+Note that the data types of the array and to be searched elements are different.

-Now let’s find out what will happen if we pass the strict_parameter as TRUE, for the same program.
+Example: In this example, we will be utilizing the above code to find out what will happen if we pass the strict_parameter as TRUE.